kwertyops/byte-of-python/src/function_parameters.md

     # Code defining the function
 ```

 Example 1: In the program below, the simple function `greet_user()` outputs `"Hello, world!"` to the console multiple times.
 The parameter to the function determines how many times the line is output.
+The parameter gives a way of passing information (the number of greetings to output) from the line that calls the function to the function itself.

 <table>
 <tr><td>Code</td><td>Output</td></tr>